Fix: dns_probe_finished_bad_config

 dns_probe_finished_bad_config

-Changing Settings for the IPv4
+Changing Settings for IPv4

-Preferred DNS SERVER: 8.8.8.8
+11. Preferred DNS Server: 8.8.8.8

-Alternate DNS SERVER 8.8.4.4
+Alternate DNS Server: 8.8.4.4

 dns_probe_finished_bad_config